nafisehrahmanpour/nafisehrahmanpour.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>University of Southern California</a>.
+subtitle: <a href='//www.usc.edu/'>University of Southern California</a>.
 Thomas Lord Department of Computer Science.

 profile:
   align: right